mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

   facility bids are ranked together; all settle through the same atomic transaction.
 - **Signatures produced by wallets** — maker orders must be signable by both browser wallets (xBull/Freighter) and bot wallets using the same scheme (SEP-53).
-Contract sources (DEXes, facilities) bid via on-chain quotes, not signatures.
+Contract sources (facilities) bid via on-chain quotes, not signatures.
 - **Replay safety** — signatures are bound to a specific deployment (domain separation) and network (SEP-53 passphrase).